Back to Blog

 Team continuity.
 If one developer is unavailable, the agency substitutes from its bench.
 Your project does not stop.

-For a typical 6-month web application MVP project, here is how the three models compare:
+For a typical 6-month web application MVP project:

 FactorFreelancerAgencyIn-House